NextUrban/Livability_by_Twitter/README.md

 ### Twitter API data collection

-By applying for a [Twitter developer access](https://developer.twitter.com/en/apply-for-access)

 Step 2.
 Creating a Twitter application is the next process.

+  * Through applying for a [Twitter developer access](https://developer.twitter.com/en/apply-for-access), four authentication keys would be provided to the users.

-More details regarding the [data]() and [location](https://developer.twitter.com/en/docs/tutorials/filtering-tweets-by-location) information
+  * More details regarding the [data]() and [location](https://developer.twitter.com/en/docs/tutorials/filtering-tweets-by-location) information

 Manual topic and location filtration